ucberkeley/ph290-spark-2015-spring/spark.md

 Done!
 ```

 Also note that I've had other glitches in starting up a Spark cluster.
 You should not get messages about files not found nor should the startup interrupt you to ask you to answer any questions.
 If either of these happen, something may have gone wrong.
+However, you are likely to see messages that indicate SSH connection errors while the startup script waits for the EC2 nodes to become available for SSH access.

 Note that when you want to shut down your cluster (and remember it will cost you money as long as it is running), do the following and make sure to answer 'y' when prompted.